-b) What is the school's approach to teaching pupils with SEND?
+c) What is the school's approach to teaching students with SEND?

-- Pupils with SEND are inclusively educated within an age appropriate classroom with their peers for a majority of the time. - Adaptive teaching is used within the classroom to ensure pupils are able to achieve objectives. - If additional support is identified as necessary, pupils take part in planned, evidence-based intervention and are provided at a time to suit need. - Support is personalised and targeted to meet the student needs. - Adults working with a pupil with SEND communicate regularly to ensure a consistent approach to teaching and learning.
+- Students with SEND are inclusively educated within an age appropriate classroom with their peers for a majority of the time. - Adaptive teaching is used within the classroom to ensure students are able to achieve objectives. - If additional support is identified as necessary, students take part in planned, evidence-based intervention provided at a time to suit need. - Support is personalised and targeted to meet the student needs. - Adults working with a student with SEND communicate regularly to ensure a consistent approach to teaching and learning.

-c) How does the school adapt the curriculum and learning environment for pupils with SFND?
+d) How does the school adapt the curriculum and learning environment for students with SEND?

 At Hendon School, we endeavour to ensure that all students' needs are met through high quality teaching and learning opportunities.
 All students at Hendon School are the responsibility of their class teacher, who plans for and teaches all the students in their class.
-To further reduce or remove barriers to learning, this at times will involve differentiation and extra support, either through additional adults or additional materials and resources.
+To further reduce or remove barriers to learning, this at times will involve adaptive teaching and extra support, either through additional adults or additional materials and resources.
 Where it is necessary, the students are given extra support or time limited and targeted interventions to accelerate their progress to help them work at age-related expectations.

-Class-based Learning Support Assistants work alongside the class teacher to support students with SEND individually/in small groups.
+Class-based Learning Support Assistants work alongside the class teacher to support students with SEND individually/in small groups, or the class as a whole.

-The school takes all reasonable steps to modify/adapt the learning environment to meet the individual needs of pupils.
+The school takes all reasonable steps to modify/adapt the learning environment to meet the individual needs of students.

-d) What additional support is available for pupils with SEND?
+e) What additional support is available for students with SEND?